Yasal95/Yasal95/README.md

 </p>
 </a>

-# 🔗 CONNECT WITH ME:
+# 🔗 Connect with me:

 <a href="https://github.com/Yasal95/Yasal95">
 <p aign="left">